-I am a photographer and educator focusing in historic photographic processes.
-I work with medium and large format film, as well as create negatives using the wet plate collodion process.
+I am an artist and educator focusing in historic photographic processes.
+I work with medium and large format film, as well as create glass negatives using the wet plate collodion process.
 Frequently, I can be found setting up my mobile darkroom along bucolic back roads and hazy riverbeds, working with my hands and light to capture a disappearing reality.
-As an artist, my work is greatly influenced by the land I come from, a place of impenetrable growth and dark tunnels of kudzu.
-I use historic photographic processes to capture contemporary subjects, producing nostalgic, southern landscapes, trapped between time.
-I seek to explore the relationships between memory, place and identity.
-In addition, much of my works seeks to serve as pieces of environmental activism by presenting transcendent visions of landscapes experiencing natural distress.
+I use historic processes and modern tools to create contemporary work, forming an anachronistic hybrid that pays tribute to traditional masters.
+Much of my work explores the relationships between memory, place and identity; as well as engages with the liminal spaces where urban development confronts wilderness.